|

 This function removes and returns the nth element at the given priority in this queue.
 If there is no nth element queued at the given priority this function returns null.

-priority - the priority at which the sought element is queued
+- the priority at which the sought element is queuedn

 public E removeNthElement(int n)